 HED VANQUISH 4 – STIFF, VERSATILE YET NEEDING A BIT MORE CARE

-This reviews of the HED Vanquish 4 wheelset appears alongside reviews of other all around carbon disc brake wheelsets in my post The Best Carbon Disc Wheelset.
+This review of the HED Vanquish 4 wheelset appears alongside reviews of other all-around carbon disc brake wheelsets in my post The Best Carbon Disc Wheelset.

 That has now changed with the introduction of the disc brake only HED Vanquish carbon clincher wheelsets.
 By not making these in a rim brake version, HED effectively avoided the engineering challenges other carbon wheelset makers went through to prevent overheating, delamination or blowouts from the heat created by rim braking.